mmikowski/hi_score/README.md

 ## Overview
 **`hi_score`** is a full-lifecycle starter project for web application client development.
 It embodies best (or at least pretty-darn-good) practices accumulated from over 20 years of continuous web development experience for every stage of deveplment. **`hi_score`** embraces the feature-module (or "web component") design pattern, so it should work well with React or Vue.js projects.
 Please do swap assets and libraries as required - [that's the point][_01].

-## Recent changes (2017-09-09)
+## Recent changes (2017-10-01)
+### Version 1.4.x (2017-10-01)
+- Add Typebomb2 example application
+- Add patch for font-awesome css
+- More robust libraries
+- Fix various bugs
+(TODO) update virtual appliance image

+### Version 1.3.x (2017-09-09)
+- Add virtual appliance for ease of setup
+- Add universal `xhi` lifecycle managment tool
+- All configuration now in `package.json`
+- Most tools move to NodeJS

-We just released Version 1.3.x and it is a huge update from 1.2.x.
-We created a virtual appliance so setup could hardly be easier.
-We also added a universal `xhi` tool to guide developers to necessary tasks and added sophisticated dependency checking to help them avoid mistakes.
+The `xhi` tool guides developers through lifecycle stages and employs sophisticated dependency checking to help avoid mistakes

 ---
 ## Quick start